jolespin/soothsayer/install/README.md

 I've tried to make installation as seemless as possible.
-There are several R dependencies that are difficult to install via conda which is why there is no conda installation.
+There are several R dependencies that are difficult to install via conda which is why there is no conda installation...yet [but I'm working on it :)]

 Current installation method: